BRET R. SMITH

 JASON P. BAILEY

-Jason practices, teaches, and writes about the law.
-Before moving to Tuscaloosa, Alabama, Jason was a lawyer in Kentucky and Colorado where he represented the interests of consumers and small businesses.
-In Alabama, he has used his experience and knowledge of the law in different states and across several disciplines to build a dedicated and broad legal practice.
+Jason has enjoyed a career practicing, teaching, and writing about the law.
+Before moving to Tuscaloosa, Alabama, Jason was a lawyer in Kentucky and Colorado.
+At home in Alabama, he has used his experience and knowledge of the law in different states and across several disciplines to build a legal practice dedicated to solving client problems effectively and efficiently.

 AREAS OF PRACTICE